ailinnakaganeku/not-official-gcp-digital-leader/README.md

 # Google Cloud Digital Leader Certification in 2025

-This repository serves as a comprehensive guide for anyone aiming to achieve the GCP Digital Leader Certification in 2025.
+This repository is a comprehensive guide for anyone looking to get the GCP Digital Leader Certification in 2025.
 Check some Practice Tests [here](https://not-official-gcp-leader.vercel.app/)
 Check the Interactive Study Guide powered by Gemini [here](https://not-official-study-guide.vercel.app/)
 Check the Official Cloud Digital Leader Learning Path [here](https://www.cloudskillsboost.google/paths/9)